Understanding Liability and Your Rights After an E-Scooter Crash

 - Wrongful death damages – Funeral expenses and loss of financial support if a loved one is killed

-Our attorneys have securedmillions of dollars in verdicts and settlements, ensuring clients aren’t left paying out of pocket for someone else’s negligence.
+Our attorneys have secured millions of dollars in verdicts and settlements, ensuring clients aren’t left paying out of pocket for someone else’s negligence.

 How California Law Affects Scooter Accident Claims